fandulu/fandulu.github.io/_pages/includes/pub.md

 </div>

 My co-author papers and reports are shown on [my Google Scholar](https://scholar.google.co.jp/citations?user=LndV87gAAAAJ).
-About 12 Patents have not been made public yet.
+About 12 Patents have not been made online yet.

-#### :movie_camera::dancers::wrestling: Action Recognition
+#### 🎥🤸🤼 Action Recognition
 - ``IROS 2023`` [Is Weakly-supervised Action Segmentation Ready For Human-Robot Interaction?
 No, Let's Improve It With Action-union Learning
 ](https://www.researchgate.net/profile/Fan-Yang-41/publication/372548891_Is_Weakly-supervised_Action_Segmentation_Ready_For_Human-Robot_Interaction_No_Let's_Improve_It_With_Action-union_Learning/links/64be18dab9ed6874a54076e7/Is-Weakly-supervised-Action-Segmentation-Ready-For-Human-Robot-Interaction-No-Lets-Improve-It-With-Action-union-Learning.pdf) \| **(Best Paper Award Finalists on Cognitive Robotics)**\|**Fan Yang**, Shigeyuki Odashima, Shoichi Masui, Shan Jiang.